ChrisChinchilla/Chip-Shop/_cards/Atari_800_XL.md

 rdscore: null
 specialscore: null
 legal: 'Atari and Atari 800XL are registered Trademarks of Atari Interactive, Inc.'
-approved: 'Y'
+approved: 'N'
+yearofrelease: 1983
+originalprice: $xx
+concepts: null
 ---

-The Atari 800XL is a successor of the Atari 400/800 serie.
-It can use almost the same software, just so long as the program was written correctly, because of some slight differences between OS versions.
+The Atari 800XL is part of Atari's 8-bit line of home computers.
+It has 64k memory, built in BASIC and an expansion port